Brand, design and build of a whole new Drupal website

 If you go to the EDS website, you’ll notice it loads blisteringly fast.

 Google Lighthouse is an open-source, automated web page quality-improvement technology.
 Performance, accessibility, progressive web apps, and more are all audited.
 It provides a full view of potential user experience and development bottlenecks.
+We integrate Lighthouse into our build processes so we can use the reports to enhance performance as we build.

 Accessibility